Sean Payton: New Orleans Saints (2013–2021)

+NFL Commissioner Roger Goodell reinstated Payton on January 22, 2013.
 Payton agreed to a new multi-year contract extension as head coach of the Saints, beginning in 2013.
 In the 2013 season, he led the team to a 11–5 record, good for second in the NFC South.
 After a 26–24 win over the Eagles in the Wild Card Round, the Saints lost to the Seahawks 23–15 in the Divisional Round.
 The 2014 season saw the Saints finish with a 7–9 record and miss the postseason.
-Payton led the Saints to another 7–9 finish in the 2015 season..
+Payton led the Saints to another 7–9 finish in the 2015 season.
 On January 6, 2016, he announced that he would stay with the Saints despite interest from other teams that had led to speculation that he would be traded.

 Payton agreed to a new five-year contract extension as head coach of the Saints on March 23, 2016.
 On Christmas Eve 2016, Payton notched his 94th victory as Saints head coach, passing Jim E. Mora as the winningest coach in franchise history.
 In the 2016 season, the Saints went 7–9 for the third consecutive season.

 The 2017 season saw the Saints achieve their first winning season since 2013, with an 11–5 record.
 In the wild-card round of the postseason, New Orleans defeated their division rival Carolina Panthers 31–26 to advance to the divisional round against the second-seeded Minnesota Vikings.
 Against the Vikings, after falling behind 17–0, the Saints were able to regain a 24–23 lead in the final minute of the fourth quarter.
 But on the last play of the game, Vikings quarterback Case Keenum threw a 27-yard pass to wide receiver Stefon Diggs, who evaded Saints safety Marcus Williams and ran to the end zone to complete a 61-yard touchdown pass as time expired to win the game for Minnesota, 29–24.
 This game was the first in NFL playoff history to end in a touchdown as time expired.
 The play would later be known as the Minneapolis Miracle.